Trickiest questions

 The Highway Code says

 Highway Code Rule 149: “You MUST NOT use a hand-held mobile phone, or similar device, capable of interactive communication (such as a tablet) for any purpose when driving or when supervising a learner driver.”
-The Regulations (CUR Reg 110, as amended in 2022) extend this to any stationary moment while in control of a vehicle.
-The fixed penalty is 6 points and a £200 fine — and for a new driver, an automatic licence revocation.
+Until March 2022 the law only covered “interactive communication” such as calls and texts; the rule was broadened so that any hand-held use — taking photos, scrolling, gaming — counts.
+The fixed penalty is 6 points and a £200 fine, and for a new driver inside the 2-year probation that means an automatic licence revocation.

 Two answers seem equally correct